marmelab/react-admin/doc/4.13/Buttons.md

 |-----------------------------------------------|-------------------------------------------------|
 | `&.RaSkipNavigationButton-skipToContentButton` | Applied to the underlying `MuiButton` component |

-To override the style of all instances of `<SkipNavigationButton>` using the [Material UI style overrides](https://mui.com/material-ui/customization/theme-components/#theme-style-overrides), use the `RaSkipNavigationButton` key.
+To override the style of all instances of `<SkipNavigationButton>` using the [application-wide style overrides](./AppTheme.md#theming-individual-components), use the `RaSkipNavigationButton` key.

 ### `<MenuItemLink>`